jason137/gads_26/lec05/transf.md

 ## 1. properties of transformations

 Not all transformations are useful to us.
-We want to use a transformation that doesn't distort our conclusions, but which does give us a new perspective on our data.
+We want to use a transformation that gives us a new perspective on our data while keeping the salient properties of the data intact.

 An example of a transformation that is not useful is the conversion of feet to meters.
 Changing units certainly doesn't distort our empirical